Rajat117/aws-guide/CloudFormation/Overview.md

 # ChageSets
 Before deploying the template we can use changeSets to check what really has changed & finally after review can deploy it.

+# Nested Stacks
+They are just like isolating a common logic into a separate function & use it as many times as you need that logic.
+So its just using a common behaviral stack in other higher level stack.

 # StackSets
 When we want to create, update & delete stack across multiple accounts & regions
 ## Characteristic
-- Only administrator to create stack.
+- Only administrator can create stack.
-- Trust account do CRUD.
+- Trust account can use CRUD.
-- Update will happen across every regions & accounts.
+- Update on stackset will happen across every regions & accounts.

+# Cloudformation Drift
+CloudFormation gives you a feature to check if your template configuration stack has drifted somehow.(Some one might have manually added a new target group to load balancer).